How-to guide#

 Run target binaries#

-To quickly run target binaries on the host using an emulation target the pw emu run command can be used.
-It will start an emulator instance, connect to a (given) serial port and load and run the given binary.
+Use pw emu run to quickly run target binaries on the host. pw emu run starts an emulator instance, connects to a given serial port, and then loads and runs the given binary.

 --- Miniterm on serial0 ---